-For each generated dataset, we applied the proposed CSM as well as the standard Gaussian distribution (G), conventional multivariate $t$-distribution (CT) and alternative $t$-distribution (AT) as the sampling distribution of $\y_i$.
-As in Section~\ref{sec:sim1}, 1000 posterior samples are stored after discarding the first 1000 samples as burn-in, and posterior means and $95\%$ credible intervals of each element of $\bbe$ and $\bSi$ are reported.
-In evaluating model performance, we computed the interval scores (IS) of the credible intervals \citep{gneiting2007strictly}, in addition to the MSE and CP.
-The IS is the average length of the credible intervals, but further penalized when the interval fails to cover the true value, hence the smaller IS the better.
-The MSEs, CPs and ISs are computed based on 200 replications, and averaged over elements in $\bbe$ and $\bSi$, respectively.
-The MSEs are reported in Figure~\ref{fig:MLR-mse} with the Monte Carlo errors.
-While the four methods are comparable under $\phi^{\ast}=0$ (no contamination), as $\phi^{\ast}$ increases, the MSEs of both $\bbe$ and $\bSi$ of CT, AT and G increases significantly, while those of the posterior-robust CSM remain small.
+For each generated dataset, we applied the proposed CSM, standard Gaussian distribution (G), conventional multivariate $t$-distribution (CT), and an alternative $t$-distribution (AT).
+As in Section~\ref{sec:sim1}, 1000 posterior samples were stored after discarding the first 1000 samples as burn-in, to report posterior means and $95\%$ credible intervals of each element of $\bbe$ and $\bSi$.
+To evaluate the model performance, we computed the interval scores (IS) of credible intervals \citep{gneiting2007strictly}, in addition to MSE and CP.
+IS is the average length of the credible intervals but is further penalized when the interval fails to cover the true value; hence, a smaller IS is better.
+The MSEs, CPs and ISs were computed based on 200 replications, and averaged over elements in $\bbe$ and $\bSi$, respectively.
+The MSEs values are shown in Figure~\ref{fig:MLR-mse} with Monte Carlo error.
+While the four methods are comparable under $\phi^{\ast}=0$ (no contamination), as $\phi^{\ast}$ increases, the MSEs of both $\bbe$ and $\bSi$ of CT, AT and G increases significantly, whereas those for the posterior-robust CSM remained small.
 The CPs and ISs are shown in Figure~\ref{fig:MLR-cp}.
-While the CPs of CSM, CT and G are around the nominal level, ISs of CSM is much smaller than those of the other models, indicating the efficiency of CSM in covering the true values without widening the intervals unnecessarily.
+While the CPs of the CSM, CT, and G are around the nominal level, the ISs of the CSM are much smaller than those of the other models, indicating the efficiency of the CSM in covering true values without unnecessarily widening the intervals.